 A Note from the Director

-I knew that the toplessness in The Breast Archives might make some people uncomfortable, and that it would elicit emotions, memories, and provocative discussions.
+I know that the toplessness contained in The Breast Archives might make some people uncomfortable, and that it will elicit emotions, memories, and provocative discussions.
 But I am intrigued by a new context for how women and men can perceive and experience women’s bodies, and my hope is that the documentary will start a conversation that can benefit everyone, both female and male, and our society as a whole.